Call Detail

 • Rush fees are not reimbursable unless pre-approved

-• Artists must retain and submit receipts for reimbursement
+• Artists must retain and submit receipts with proof of payment for reimbursement

 If multiple works by an artist are selected, the artist must: